dsim115/HTML-AND-CSS-PROJECTS/README.md

+### Simple Recipes Website
+A recipe-focused website designed to showcase multiple recipes with interactive navigation and visual effects.

+Features:
+- Custom navigation bar with dropdown menu
+- Featured recipe section
+- Recipe cards with flip animations
+- Modal-style recipe detail views
+- Multi-section layout including About and Contact
+- Emphasis on layout, styling, and user interaction using CSS

+Technologies:
+- HTML5
+- CSS3

 ## Purpose
 This repository serves as a portfolio of my front-end development progress, highlighting my ability to:
 - Structure semantic HTML documents
-- Apply CSS for layout, styling, and responsiveness
+- Apply CSS for layout, styling, and visual effects
-- Use Bootstrap components effectively
-- Build complete, user-friendly web pages
+- Build multi-section, user-friendly web pages
+- Use frameworks like Bootstrap where appropriate

-I will continue to improve and expand these projects as my skills develop.
+I will continue to refine and expand these projects as my skills develop.